Global Warmings Unfinished Debate (Revised and Expanded Third Edition)

 Madhav L. Khandekar, former Research Scientist, Environment Canada; Expert Reviewer, IPCC 2007 Climate Change Documents; Member, Editorial Board, Journal of Natural Hazards

-In Hot Talk, Cold Science, Fred Singer and David Legates make a strong case that politics, not sound science, is in the drivers seat of the fears of dangerous, manmade climate change.
+In Hot Talk, Cold Science, Fred Singer, David Legates and Anthony Lupo make a strong case that politics, not sound science, is in the drivers seat of the fears of dangerous, manmade climate change.
 They provide overwhelming scientific evidence that climate change, though having always been real, is not overwhelmingly manmade and is not even one of the most serious problems facing mankindlet alone an existential threat.
 They also show precisely what political agendas lie behind the alarmist messageand what must be done to counter them before they undermine freedom and human well-being throughout the world, trapping billions in bondage and poverty.
 Hot Talk, Cold Science is brilliant, comprehensive, timely, and thoroughly vetted.

 E. Calvin Beisner, Ph.D., Founder, Cornwall Alliance for the Stewardship of Creation